Fulfillment solutions

 Some carriers, including UPS and FedEx, accept specialty boxes within standard shipping rates.
 USPS limits oversize parcels to set service tiers such as Parcel Select Ground.

-Standard Shipping Box Sizes in CM FAQs
+Standard Shipping Box Sizes FAQs

 How do you measure a box for shipping?